raff/pygor/README.md

     Dr. Frederick Frankenstein: You must be Igor. [he pronounces it ee-gor.]
     Igor: No, it's pronounced "eye-gor."

 A Python 3 to Go transpiler, with many things to be desired.
+The purpose of this tool is not to do a complete working translation from Python to Go, but to do a good first pass into "readable" Go.
+But there is some effort to convert some "pythonism" into working Go (list/dict comprehension, generators, etc.) and to convert common library calls to Go equivalents.

 Note that the parser is currently targeted to Python 3.4 so some latest Python 3 additions are not supported (yet) and are reported as parsing errors.